 Jonathan Cook, Ph.D.

 Dr. Cook completed a predoctoral internship at the Coalition Against Rape and Domestic Violence in Fulton, Missouri, where he received specialized training in trauma-focused cognitive behavioral therapy (TF-CBT), an evidence-based treatment for children who were victims of domestic and sexual violence.
-Most recently, Dr. Cook served as an Assistant Professor of Psychology at Rhodes College in Memphis, Tennessee, where he developed and taught an Evidence-Based Therapies course designed to prepare undergraduate students for careers in mental health care.
+Prior to joining the Pacific Anxiety Group, Dr. Cook served as an Assistant Professor of Psychology at Rhodes College in Memphis, Tennessee, where he developed and taught an Evidence-Based Therapies course designed to prepare undergraduate students for careers in mental health care.